 It is probably best known as an anti-wrinkle agent used to treat fine lines and signs of aging.
 Most commonly, it is used to treat wrinkles in the neck or face.
 Some people also get Botox injections to minimize their forehead lines.

 In addition to smoothing skin to give it a more youthful appearance, it serves other medical purposes.
-Some patients use it to treat severe underarm sweating, migraines, uncontrollable blinking, overactive bladder, and strabismus (misaligned eyes).
+Some patients use it to treat severe underarm sweating, migraines, uncontrollable blinking, overactive bladder and strabismus (misaligned eyes).

 How Does Botox Work?

 Botox causes paralysis.
-While this can be fatal in large, targeted doses, it is the property that actually helps with treatment.
+While this can be fatal in large, targeted doses, it is the property that helps with treatment.
 It acts locally, upon the injection site where it will weaken or paralyze targeted muscles.

 This is done as the neurotoxin attaches to nerve ending and blocks impulses from coming through.
 Instead of contracting as normal, the injected tissues will remain relatively frozen.
 Reducing the pulling of the skin is what makes the skin look more youthful.
 This signal-blocking property is also assisted with the other medical applications of Botox.